 Even after the commission gets involved, your trustees need to work together to come up with a solution.
 If the commission thinks a solution will not be reached, it may withdraw its help or even instruct your charity to cease operating and wind up.

 The commission will not get involved if your dispute is about trustees’ decisions or policies.
 Trustees are free to make decisions for their charity, so long as they are acting within the law and within the rules of the charity’s governing document.

 There may be other organisations that are better placed to get involved in certain disputes.
 For example, apply to an employment tribunal for employment issues including unfair dismissal.

-Only contact the Charity Commission if all your attempts to reach a solution have failed and you have no properly appointed trustees.
+Only contact the commission if all your attempts to reach a solution have failed and you have no properly appointed trustees.
 You’ll need to provide written evidence about the dispute.